-Cleveland Urology Associates offer comprehensive and compassionate care to patients who have kidney cancer.
-Our doctors specialize in the latest open and laparoscopic surgical techniques to treat kidney cancers.
+Cleveland Urology Associates offer comprehensive care to patients who have kidney cancer.
+Our urologists specialize in the latest open and laparoscopic surgical techniques to treat kidney cancers.
 We offer a comprehensive and diverse options of management of kidney cancers.

 What is a Kidney Tumor?